 3. Students must also take 27 credits (nine courses) of Linguistics or related courses, chosen in consultation with the student's advisor and the Director of Graduate Studies.

-4. Students must also satisfy all the requirements for academic progress as specified in the academic progress policy guidelines found at
+4. Students must also satisfy all the requirements for academic progress as specified in the academic progress policy guidelines.

 No course can satisfy two requirements.
 Transfer credit for these requirements may be accepted, but only under the conditions stated above.